MasteringPinia/mastering-pinia--code/src/exercises/6.3-refactoring-stores/instructions.md

 - It should...

+- Augment the active task with the todo to avoid having to use the store in `<TaskActive>`

 ## 💪 Extra goals

 _Extra goals might not have any tests and can be done later or skipped._